H4PE0N/Competitive-Programming/Library-Binaries-Folder/README.md

 To be able to compile the programs you want,  you  will have to generate the folders that is needed, this  will only have to happen once.
-To generate the  folders  you will type: "make generate-objects-folders".
+To generate the  folders  you will type: `make generate-objects-folders`.

-An example  of  compiling  the  library-compile-program would be to write:  "make library-compile-program".
-An example     of      compiling      one      of      the functions-bootup-program   is    like    this:    "make functions-bootup-program-1".
+An example  of  compiling  the  library-compile-program would be to write:  `make library-compile-program`.
+An example     of      compiling      one      of      the functions-bootup-program   is    like    this:    `make functions-bootup-program-1`.

+If your program get's an  error  you  could  debug  the program using gdb, by  typing  `gdb <binary-filename>`.
+There is so meny things you can do with  the  debugger, so to list all of the commands would be a wast of time.
+To exit out of the gdb debugger you can type `quit`.

+When you compile a program  using  make,  the  Makefile wants to print  out  what  commands  it  is  using.
+To prevent this, you could use the `-s` option  to  silent the Makefile.
+Then  there  will  be  no  more  commands printing out in the console.
 </pre>